April 4, 2019

 Posted in: Teenagers

-By far, the most commonly abused drug by adolescents is alcohol.
-This, of course, makes sense.
-Alcohol is legally available in the United States (not to teens, but it is also not entirely illegal, as is the case with many available illicit substances).
-Alcohol consumption is also an often-celebrated activity, advertised and glorified in the media, and frequently used in celebratory activities.
+By far, the most commonly misused drug among teens is alcohol.
+This makes sense, as alcohol is legally available throughout the United States, it’s heavily advertised and glorified in the media, and frequently used in celebratory activities.
 The effects of alcohol in terms of reducing inhibition are quite real.
-Many parents will have a drink to “wind down”, and the fact that kids see their parents drinking can be confusing for teens who are being pressured themselves to drink while also being told not to by adults.
+Many parents will have a drink to “wind down,” and the fact that kids see their parents drinking can be confusing for teens who are being pressured peers to themselves to drink while also being told not to by adults.

 Does this mean that parents ought not drink alcohol at all?